Skip to Main Content

 Taking out an $80,000 loan requires more forethought and care than a smaller loan.
 First and foremost, you must consider your income and how much you can afford.
 You’ll also need to know your credit profile in detail.
 The stronger your credit, the more likely you are to qualify and the more competitive rates you will receive.

-When comparing personal loan lenders, also pay close attention to loan amount restrictions, as you will be borrowing on the higher end.
+When comparing the best personal loans, be sure to pay close attention to loan amount restrictions, as you will be borrowing on the higher end.
 Most lenders do not offer unsecured personal loans for more than $50,000.
+Once you crunch the numbers and compare lenders, you can apply for funding.

 How to get an $80,000 personal loan with bad credit

 There are bad credit personal loan lenders that typically cater to those with a low credit score.
-However, most do not offer loans of $80,000 — in fact all of the Bankrate reviewed bad credit lenders have maximum amount limits of $50,000 or less.
+However, most do not offer loans of $80,000 — in fact, all of the Bankrate-reviewed bad credit lenders have maximum amount limits of $50,000 or less.

 Where can you get an $80,000 personal loan?